Rising Levels of Carbon Dioxide: It’s personal.

 It can, in fairness, be hard to relate to climate-driven crises involving polar bears, melting Antarctic glaciers, fires in Australia, or hurricanes in Puerto Rico.
 Unless they are occurring to you, they are occurring to the “other” and, following, an initial feeling of concern, too easy to dismiss.
 A set-aside worry, not an actionable item.

-But if the quantity and quality of the food you put into your bodies is changing, not by climate–but directly– by the underlying driver of climate change, carbon dioxide, then you, and every person you know, is being impacted.
-It isn’t happening to the “other”.
+But if the quantity and quality of the food you put into your bodies is changing, not by climate–but But if the quantity and quality of the food you put into your bodies is changing, not by climate—but directly—by the underlying driver of climate change, carbon dioxide, then you, and every person you know, is being impacted.
+It isn’t happening to the “other.”
 It is happening to you—to your children, your parents, your friends.
-Its personal.
+It’s personal.

 Time to fight back.